Oscarzhangzxj/EZchat/README.md

-# Chatter-Box
+# EZchat
-I-Translator is an Android and Ios application that can translate voice, text, image text, and end-to-end chat.
+I-Translator is an Android and IOS application that can translate voice, text, image text, and end-to-end chat.

-# Chatter Box: An Application for Text, Voice, and Image Translation
+# EZchat: An Application for Text, Voice, and Image Translation
 Chatter Box is an Android application that is capable of Voice, Text, and Image Text Translation as well as a Chatting function with an in-built translator that transforms the message to the user's default language.
 It supports nine different languages.

 # Overview